mrtz-dvlpr/MediaPlayer/README.md

 ---
 ### dependency :
   ffmpeg :
-  First install ffmpeg in linux with
+  install ffmpeg in linux with

   ```